razeone/blockchain-notes/README.md

 ## Blockchain

-This repo is about notes on the MOOC [Blockchain for Business - An Introduction to Hyperledger Technologies Curso](https://www.edx.org/course/blockchain-business-introduction-linuxfoundationx-lfs171x) by The Linux Foundation.
+This repo is about notes on the MOOC [Blockchain for Business - An Introduction to Hyperledger Technologies](https://www.edx.org/course/blockchain-business-introduction-linuxfoundationx-lfs171x) by The Linux Foundation.

 And other Blockchain personal notes.